gothwalritu/Pewlett-Hackard-Analysis/README.md

 ### D.	Grouping the retiring employee based on their titles.

-The table shown in figure 4 is having two columns count and title, which is summarizing the number of employees grouped by their titles.
+The snapshot of the table shown in figure 4 is having two columns: count and title, summarizing the number of employees grouped by their titles.
 The Senior Engineer has the highest count of 25916, followed by senior staff title count 24926 and least count 2 is for manager.
-We used GROUP BY command and COUNT command to obtain this table.
+We used "GROUP BY" command and "COUNT" command to obtain this table.

 ![Picture_3, retiring titles]( https://github.com/gothwalritu/Pewlett-Hackard-Analysis/blob/main/module_7_challenge_screenshots/retiring_titles.png)